Moo Jin Kim

 I am passionate about teaching and mentoring students and have served as the Head TA for CS231N in Spring 2022 and as a research mentor for LINXS (a Stanford CS diversity outreach program) in Summer 2023.

 I also founded Deep Learning Portal, which is an AI mentorship and outreach program that provides high-quality, personalized guidance to disadvantaged college students so that they can learn deep learning fundamentals quickly.
-We are currently running the Spring 2024 iteration of the program and working towards making a positive impact on students' lives.

 Google Scholar / Twitter / LinkedIn / GitHub